You grab a cup of coffee (or tea, if you’re anything like me) and you open your inbox.

 The best way to approach subject lines is by treating them the way marketers approach blog headlines: think interesting, think valuable and think big.

-#5 Writing a Compelling Story
+#5 Write A Compelling Story

 Ok, so you’ve mapped out who your audience is, what interests them and what you want to say.
 It’s time to write the actual email.